 Bill Dobson (Vice-Chair) – Bill was born and raised on a farm in Cobden.
 In 1966 he got his first job as a teacher at Rideau Regional Centre and at 23-years old he bought his current farm in Montague township where he raised his five children and has certified organic, grass-fed beef.
 Bill was first elected as Deputy Reeve of Montague Township in 2008 and as Reeve in 2011, as well he has served as Warden For Lanark County for 2012-2013 and was elected back to the position in 2016.
 He has volunteered at the Montague Forget-Me-Not seniors club and coached in minor sports.

-Dave Smith (Treasurer) holds a Bachelors Degree in Economics (Queens University) and an MBA in Finance (McMaster University) with a fellowship for academic excellence, as well as Grade X Pianoforte from the University of Toronto (irrelevant).
-He was a real estate financial analyst with Public Works Canada during the Private Public co-investment period in the 70’s and a senior financial analyst to the VP of finance at Bell Northern Research during the period of transition from analogue to digital voice technology.
-Continuing in the finance discipline he became Controller of the Information Technology Division of Northern Electric.
-Fascinated by the emerging digital world, the game changing role of optical transmission and subsequent internet overlay to telecommunications and its immense potential to change local and global economies and social fabric he transitioned from and a purely financial perspective of technology to managing technology and progressed to the role of Director of Networks at Nortel Networks.
-Dave received many awards, including an offer of full scholarship to the MBA program (Public Works Canada) and the Presidents Award for Employee of the Year (Northern Telecom)
+Dave Smith (Treasurer) holds a Bachelors Degree in Economics (Queens University) and an MBA in Finance (McMaster University).
+He was a real estate financial analyst with Public Works Canada during the Private Public co-investment period in the late 70’s.
+In the 80’s he served as senior financial analyst to the VP of finance at Bell Northern Research during the period of transition from analogue to digital voice technology.
+Continuing in the finance discipline he became Controller of the Information Technology Division of Northern Telecom.
+Fascinated by the emerging digital world, the game changing role of optical transmission and subsequent internet overlay to he evolved from financial roles in technology to managing technology and progressed to the position of Director of Networks at Nortel and then Computer Sciences Corporation.

-In 2006 he he decided to leave the corporate world and start his own organic livestock farm, Ashton Glen Farms, a small locally focused, locally serving quality food business.
-He also served as treasurer and then president of the Ecological Farmers Association of Ontario (5 years) as well as a member of the Beckwith Economic Development.
+In 2006 Dave decided to leave the corporate world and start his own organic livestock farm, Ashton Glen Farm, a small locally focused farm to fork operation.
+During that time he served as treasurer and then president of the Ecological Farmers Association of Ontario as well as a member of the Beckwith Economic Development Committee.